-There are a variety of titles for construction data scientist or construction data analyst.
-For instance, in the construction field, these roles may also be referred to as project control analysts.
+There are a variety of titles for a construction data scientist or construction data analyst.
+For instance, these roles may also be referred to as project control analysts in the construction field.
 Here is a sample job description:

 Job Description Sample